juissi999/meerkat/README.md

 Start server by typing:

-`npm run start [portnum]`
+`npm run start`

-where [portnum] is a port number where the server will start listening.
-If you do not provide a portnumber, the server will listen on port 80.
+The server will listen on port 80 by default.
+Specify port on .env-file: PORT.

+Connect your mongoDB-database by specifying URL on .env-file: MONGODB_URI.

 ### Technologies used